lab-101010/127.0.0.1/game/breakout-rl-a3c/readme.md

 # Breakout game - A3C
 ## Overview

-This project aims to teach an AI to play the game Breakout.
+This project aims to teach an AI how to play the game Breakout.

 ![alt text](https://upload.wikimedia.org/wikipedia/en/c/cd/Breakout_game_screenshot.png)